-The receive buffer is located in RAM at the address specified in the TXD.PTR register.
+The receive buffer is located in RAM at the address specified in the RXD.PTR register.
 The TWI slave will only be able to receive as many bytes as specified in the RXD.MAXCNT register.
-If the TWI master tries to send more bytes to the slave than the slave is able to receive, these bytes will be discarded and the bytes will be NACKed by the slave.
+If the TWI master tries to send more bytes to the slave than it can receive, the extra bytes are discarded and NACKed by the slave.
 If this happens, an ERROR event will be generated.